f-okd/node-mongo-rest-boiletplate/README.md

 You should be able to send requests the application at http://localhost:3000 if you left the port as it stands.

+User avatars will be stored locally @public/
+I recommend you reconfigure this and use a storage bucket for your applications.

 ## How to test

 Download the POSTMAN Collection and experiment with the requests.